-There is no easy way.
+If you manually created your citations in a Word document without using the Insert Citations tool, there is no easy way.
 You can either copy-and-paste or manually type the citation information into a New Reference, or you can use Online Search to search for the references in databases and import them into EndNote from there.

 How can I create bibliographies for separate sections in one document?

 You can manage/edit citation styles to create bibliographies for each section.

 Go to "Edit," then "Output Styles" and "Open Style Manager."